woocommerce/woocommerce-ios/docs/STORAGE.md

 When clients of this class request a `StorageType`, `CoreDataManager` will return an `NSManagedObjectContext`.

-When `CoreDataManager` is requested a  `viewContext`, it will provide  the persistent container’s `viewContext` .
-When it is requested a `newDerivedStorage` it will return a new child context with  a private dispatch queue.
+When `CoreDataManager` is requested a  `viewContext`, it will provide  the persistent container’s `viewContext`. `viewContext` should only be used for reading and not writing.

+`CoreDataManager` manages a single background context for write operations, which cannot be accessed directly.
+Instead, there are two versions of `performAndSave` methods to use for writing - depending on whether you need to send a result back to the completion closure.
+Note: For thread safety, do not send any `NSManagedObject` instance to the completion closure of `performAndSave`.
+There's an assertion to ensure at debug runtime this does not happen.

 ## File storage
 The Storage module also exposes a protocol, called [`FileStorage`](../Storage/Storage/Protocols/FileStorage.swift) to abstract saving and reading data to and from local storage.